ThomWright/squeeze/README.md

 ### Symptoms vs causes

-- TODO: better title?
+- We need a way to detect overload.
-- Resources such as CPU, memory, threads, connections, bandwidth are the underlying bottlenecks
+- Causes: Resources such as CPU, memory, threads, connections, bandwidth are the underlying bottlenecks
   - It can be hard to predict what the bottleneck will be and what effect it will have, especially in large, complex systems.
-- Instead, we can measure _symptoms_ - increased latency (our own, or from other systems) or failures from overloaded systems
+- Symptoms: Instead, we can measure _symptoms_ - increased latency (our own, or from other systems) or failures from overloaded systems
 - In the spirit of [alerting on symptoms, not causes](https://docs.google.com/document/d/199PqyG3UsyXlwieHaqbGiWVa8eMWi8zzAn0YfcApr8Q/edit)

 ### Explicit vs implicit backpressure signalling